MEET OUR NEW HUBBIE - EMANUELE

 Why Trade PR?

-Also, working on a trade campaign can be just as fun and thrilling: as with a consumer campaign, you have hundreds of online and off line publications to talk to / target, most of which you may have never heard of.
+Working on trade campaigns can be fun and thrilling.
+You have hundreds of online and off line publications to talk to / target, most of which you may have never heard of.
 It’s always about hitting the right ones, with the right message and, in some cases, the right product, to ensure that a campaign is effective.
 I have no words to describe the thrill that you get when a campaign you devised is pivotal in helping a client reach a business objective: it is always so incredibly rewarding.

 What attracts you the most about the foodservice sector?